codeface-io/SwiftNodes/README.md

 ### Copy a Graph

 Many algorithms produce a variant of a given graph.
-Rather than modifying the original graph, SwiftNodes suggests to make a copy.
+Rather than modifying the original graph, SwiftNodes suggests to copy it.

 A `graph.copy()` is identical to the original `graph` in IDs, values and structure but contains its own new node- and edge objects.
 You may also copy just a subset of a graph and limit the included edges and/or nodes: